drewm27/speakerrankings/best-bluetooth-tws-iems.md

 cover-img: "/assets/img/freepro2.jpg"
 ---

-This page lists the best sounding Bluetooth TWS IEMs available.
+This page summarizes the best sounding Bluetooth TWS IEMs available.
 At this point, I don't own any portable over ear headphones that I take out of the house.
 IEMs have come extremely far in terms of sound quality and switchable noise rejection and are way more portable.

 ### The Absolute Most Neutral TWS IEM Headphones